cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 We use the `size<>` declarator to get the row and column sizes, and we add a `zero_init` template variable to initialize the first softmax call.
 That's it!

 ### Warp Reduce
-Now, each thread has its max and sum, so we now warp-find the max and sum between all threads.
-CUDA and GPUs all follow a tree-reduce paradigm; instead of looping over all threads in $O(n)$ time, pairs of threads reduce among each other at each step, single elimination bracket-style.
-Each iteration, we reduce half the threads so at the end, we only require $O(\log(n))$ iterations to find the final max.
+Now, each thread has its max and sum, so we warp-reduce the max and sum across all threads.
+CUDA and GPUs follow a tree-reduce paradigm: instead of looping over all threads in $O(n)$ time, pairs of threads reduce among each other at each step, single-elimination bracket-style.
+Each iteration, we reduce half the threads, so at the end we only require $O(\log(n))$ iterations to find the final max.

 The simplest strategy is where each thread pairs up with the thread $N/2$ above it.
 Thread 0 pairs with 16, 1 with 17, until 15 with 31.
 Threads 0-15 have the max.
 Then Thread 0 pairs with 8, 1 with 9, until 7 and 15.
-At each step, we half the step (16->8->4->2->1), until thread 0 has the final max.
-CUDA calls this reduction `__shfl_down_sync()`, which would be good enough except that only one thread ends up with the final value at the end.
-However, in our case, each thread needs to know the max/sum in order to calculate the final softmax.
-Instead, we use the primitive `__shfl_xor_sync()` instead.
+At each step we halve the step (16->8->4->2->1), until thread 0 has the final max.
+CUDA calls this reduction `__shfl_down_sync()`, which would be good enough except that only one thread ends up with the final value.
+However, in our case, each thread needs to know the max/sum to calculate the final softmax.
+Instead, we use the `__shfl_xor_sync()` primitive.
 You might tense up at the idea of XOR again, but I'm not going to explain it this time.
-But like in swizzling, the primitive creates a bit sharing mask where all the threads pair up in a way where they all end up with the final value at the end.[^6]
+As with swizzling, the primitive creates a bit-sharing mask such that all threads pair up in a way that lets them all end up with the final value.[^6]

 Most shuffle primitives take in a bitmask of all participating threads, a value, and a stride: